Australian High Commission

 Deputy High Commissioner

 Anne Witheford is a career member of the Australian foreign service and the current Deputy Head of Mission of the Australian High Commission Ottawa.
-She most recently served in DFAT headquarters in Canberra leading a Japan bilateral team in North & South Asia Division, and previously a geostrategic likemindeds engagement team in Office of the Pacific .
-Prior to those roles, Anne served as Adviser to the Foreign Minister and in the Department of Prime Minister and Cabinet as Southeast Asia Adviser, later North Asia Adviser.
+She most recently served in DFAT headquarters in Canberra leading a Japan bilateral team and a geostrategic likemindeds engagement team.

 Overseas, Anne has completed assignments in Singapore and Manila.
 She also served as International Staff of the Asian Development Bank working in China, Central Asia, Southeast Asia and the Pacific Islands.
-Earlier in her career, Anne served in the Office of the Senator Chair of the Australian Parliament’s Joint Standing Committee on Foreign Affairs, Defence and Trade.
+Earlier in her career, Anne worked for the Senator Chair of the Australian Parliament’s Joint Standing Committee on Foreign Affairs, Defence and Trade.

 Anne completed the Harvard Kennedy School of Government Senior Executives in National and International Security Program.
-She holds a combined Bachelor of Arts and Bachelor of Law degree (double honours) from the Australian National University and a Masters of International Relations from DFAT/Deakin university.
+She holds a combined Bachelor of Arts and Bachelor of Law degree (double honours) from the Australian National University and a Masters of International Relations.
 Anne is married with three children.

 Josh Riley